-Building on Birkbeck’s innovative MA Film Programming and Curating, the symposium will place the film curator as advocate and activist rather than simply taste-maker.
-In particular, the event will explore the inter-related ethics and political aesthetics of the three movements with which Rich is associated: 1970s and 1980s feminist cinema; 1990s and 2000s international New Queer Cinema; and 21stcentury social documentary.
+Building on Birkbeck’s innovative MA Film Programming and Curating, the symposium will focus on the role of the film curator as advocate and activist rather than simply taste-maker.
+In particular, the event will explore the inter-related ethics and political aesthetics of the three movements with which Rich is associated: 1970s and 1980s feminist cinema; 1990s and 2000s international New Queer Cinema; and 21st-century social documentary.
 The event will consider how these complex, politically-engaged movements have specifically integrated and foregrounded curation and criticism as a key aspect of moving image practice.

 This event is free, but reserving a place is essential.
 Click here for further details.

-- Laura Mulvey, Professor in Film Studies, Birkbeck
+- Prof. Laura Mulvey, Professor in Film Studies, Birkbeck

-- Lynne Segal, Anniversary Professor of Psychology and Gender Studies, Department of Psychosocial Studies, Birkbeck
+- Prof. Lynne Segal, Anniversary Professor of Psychology and Gender Studies, Department of Psychosocial Studies, Birkbeck

-- Amy Tobin, Associate Lecturer in the Fine Art Department, Goldsmiths
+- Dr. Amy Tobin, Associate Lecturer in the Fine Art Department, Goldsmiths

 - Dagmar Brunow, Lecturer Film Studies, Linnaeus University Växcö (Sweden)